ms25381/portfolio/energy-curation/README.md

 The framework validates:

-### Ownership Totals
+### Ownership Reconciliation

-Ownership percentages must reconcile.
+Ownership percentages should reconcile within expected thresholds.

-### Fuel Assignments
+### Classification Completeness

-All units require valid fuel mappings.
+All assets should map to valid classifications.

-### Effective Dates
+### Effective-Date Validity

-Date ranges must be valid.
+Date ranges must be logically valid and non-conflicting.

-### Market References
+### Reference Integrity

-Dimension mappings must exist.
+All required reference mappings should exist.

 ### Duplicate Detection

-Business keys must remain unique.
+Business keys should remain unique at the curated grain.

 ---